 The company continues to participate in various CSR activities in all of the TTSSL Group countries, assisting the underprivileged members of the community.
 Staff involvement in CSR activities is an integral part of the company's CSR policy.
-Active participation levels of staff have increased, especially in areas of environment conservation, health and wellbeing and charity drives to assist the underprivileged in society.
+Staff active participation levels have increased, especially in environment conservation, health and wellbeing and charity drives to assist the underprivileged society.